 Hudson Valley And The Catskills Travel Guide

 Just north of New York City, the Hudson Valley is surprisingly rural and is littered with charming towns, picturesque farms and old mansions.
-Many New Yorkers head this way at the weekend attracted by the slower pace of life and the scenic drives.
+Many New Yorkers head this way at the weekend, attracted by the slower pace of life and the scenic drives.
 The region's capital, Albany, was founded by Dutch fur trappers in the 17th century and made its money by controlling trade along the Erie Canal.
-There is not a great deal to do or see in Albany, but sights include the New York State Museum and the Albany Institute of History and Art, which has a good collection of Hudson River School paintings.
+There is not a great deal to do or see in Albany when it comes to traditional cultural sightseeing, but sights include the New York State Museum and the Albany Institute of History and Art, which has a good collection of Hudson River School paintings.

 Become our Hudson Valley And The Catskills Travel Expert